WachterJud/qaul.net/README.md

 qaul.net aims to solve this issue by creating decentralised circuits between devices directly.
-Additionally, it's routing approach takes into account that connections are imperfect, and that a stable connection between two devices might be impossible.
-For this scenario the network can cache undelivered messages, carrying them towards their destination until the recipient comes back online.
+Additionally, it's routing approach takes into account that connections are imperfect, and that a stable link between two devices might not be impossible.
+For this scenario the network caches undelivered messages, carrying them towards their destination until the recipient comes back online.

 Routing in a qaul network is based on public keys, creating a large enough address space for big communities.
 Connecting devices together happens via channel-specific drivers.
 When creating a circuit, roaming between various connection modes is common.

+To learn more about the technical side of qaul.net, check out the [contributors manual].

 ## How to use